 Our first question asked participants to identify a place and a little-known history from that area.
 Some of the towns and communities identified were Starkville, MS, Riceville, TX, Shreveport, LA, Halifax County, NC, Chicago, IL, and Winston-Salem, NC.
 Some participants told their family’s history while others focused on broader groups such as the Indigenous peoples and regional industries.

-The second question was “What does this community need to better tell its story?”
-One participant from Halifax County, NC wrote: “support with National Park Service applications, (land owner contacts and research) oral history interview compilation and other related supports.”
-Another participant interested in Riceville, TX noted that their community need “oral history work” and a project to address that was underway.
+The second question was, “What does this community need to better tell its story?”
+One participant from Halifax County, NC wrote: “support with National Park Service applications, land owner contacts and research, oral history interview compilation, and other related supports.”
+Another participant interested in Riceville, TX noted that their community needs “oral history work,” and that a project to address that was underway.

 The third question asked specifically “How is African American history preserved and shared in this community?”
-A participant from Shreveport, LA wrote “Southern U archives, (opening soon) North Louisiana Civil Rights Museum and NORLA Preservation Project (restoring shotgun houses).”
-Another participant from Chicago IL stated “History is preserved through oral conversations, research and personal narratives.
-We celebrate the lives of our ancestors through continual community building and grass roots organizing.”
+A participant from Shreveport, LA wrote “Southern University archives, North Louisiana Civil Rights Museum and NORLA Preservation Project (restoring shotgun houses).”
+Another participant from Chicago, IL stated, “History is preserved through oral conversations, research, and personal narratives.
+We celebrate the lives of our ancestors through continual community-building and grassroots organizing.”
 The emphasis on in-person communication is something that a charrette works hard to emulate and build upon.